henritielscher/bookshelvy-front/README.md

 ## Additional Infos / Thoughts

-This project was a lot of fun, but came with a lot of uncovered grounds for me.
+This project was a lot of fun andcame with a lot of uncovered grounds for me.
 Especially the setup of the session cookie was kind of hard to manage.
 Next time I will definitely make use of JWT for authentication.
 In a small app like this there is no need to store tons of data - so why not keep it simple?!

 Also I ran into a lot of issues with testing the API calls and mocking dependencies while TypeScript was making it even harder.
 Next time I will try to write tests first and then the actual code.
 It leads to a more precise workflow, awareness and stability in the end.